franck-gaspoz/MovieDbSpiders/README.md

 ## Notes

-This project is a based on a fork of the project [https://github.com/dojutsu-user/IMDB-Scraper](https://github.com/dojutsu-user/IMDB-Scraper) from **Vaibhav Gupta** (2018,MIT)
+This project is based on the project `MovieDbSpiders` on GitHub: [/MovieDbSpiders/blob/master/README.md](https://github.com/franck-gaspoz/MovieDbSpiders/blob/master/README.md) and on a fork of the project [https://github.com/dojutsu-user/IMDB-Scraper](https://github.com/dojutsu-user/IMDB-Scraper) from **Vaibhav Gupta** (2018,MIT)

 ## Disclaimer